Flaneurs/Flaneur/README.md

 ### Required User Stories

 #### General
-- [ ] Passively pick up Flâneurs and view them in your inbox
+- [x] Pick up Flâneurs and view them in your inbox

 #### Auth Screen
 - [x] Allow user to OAuth with Facebook